wqshabib/OKHOSTING.Core/Readme.md

-Common basic functionality for any project you build, including:
+Common basic functionality for any project, including:

 # PCL, usable from any device

 * Data validation
+* Cryptography
 * Base classes for extending Dictionary<,> and List<>
-* Cryptography
-* Extension methods for Type, string, char, DateTime and some others
+* Extension methods for Type, String, Char, DateTime, XmlDocument and some others

 # Net4